 The value of a Fund's investments in equity securities is subject to the risks of unpredictable declines in the value of individual securities and periods of below-average performance in individual securities, industries or in the equity market as a whole.
 The market value of a security can change daily due to political, economic and other events that affect the securities markets generally, as well as those that affect particular companies or governments.
-These price movements, sometimes called volatility, will vary depending on the types of securities may fluctuate drastically from day to day.
+These price movements, sometimes called volatility, will vary depending on the types of securities a Fund owns and the markets in which they trade.
+Historically, the equity markets have moved in cycles, and the value of a Fund's equity securities may fluctuate drastically from day to day.
 Individual companies may report poor results or be negatively affected by industry and/or economic trends and developments.
 The prices of securities issued by such companies may suffer a decline in response to such trends and developments.
 In addition, the value of stock in a Fund's portfolio may decline for a number of reasons that relate directly to the issuer.

 Those reasons may include, among other things, management performance, the effects of financial leverage and reduced demand for a company's goods and services.
 Equity securities may take the form of stock in corporations, limited partnership interests, interests in limited liability companies, real estate investment trusts ("REITs") or other trusts and other similar securities.
 Rule 144A securities may be less liquid than other equity securities.
 Equity securities may include common stock, preferred stocks, warrants, securities convertible into common and preferred stocks and other equity-like interests in an entity.
 In the event an issuer is liquidated or declares bankruptcy, the claims of owners of the issuer's bonds generally take precedence over the claims of those who own preferred stock or common stock.